 8. HOW WILL YOU WORK WITH SUSTAINABLE FOOD?

 We are inspired by the C40 Mayor’s Summit Copenhagen, where all food and drinks served at the summit was low-carbon and the food was largely plant based.
-We haven’t taken any decisions yet but we are aiming to source the food locally and organic where possible and offer season-based ingredients.
+We haven’t made any decisions yet but we are aiming to source the food locally and organically where possible and to offer season-based ingredients.
 And of course, a clear plan to avoid waste and the use of surplus food should be in place – this is an example of the link between climate and environmental sustainability and social sustainability.

 9. HOW WILL YOU WORK WITH SUSTAINABLE USE OF MATERIALS AND COMMUNICATION?

 Materials used at the congress should be carefully selected so that they are reusable, rented or easily recyclable.
 Electronic communication will be the default option at the congress.
-Prints of e.g. programs, flyers, briefing materials are only used when other options are not possible.
+Prints of e.g. programmes, flyers, briefing materials are only used when other options are not possible.
 Because our congress theme is interlinked with sustainability, we have been communicating the link between architecture and sustainability from an early stage.
 We focus on building awareness and we encourage architects to act in pursuit of a more sustainable world.

 10. HOW WILL YOU WORK WITH SOCIAL RESPONSIBILITY?

 We believe in leaving no one behind and a tool to secure this is universal design.
-It’s a valuebased strategy that aims to include our human diversity.
+It’s a value-based strategy that aims to include our human diversity.
 That means that we need to talk about the congress level of inclusion, safety, equality and diversity.